 Scams are just one form of financial abuse.
 Scammers and other types of financial abusers target older people, including residents of nursing homes or other assisted living facilities, because older people may have difficulty keeping track of complex financial matters.
 Don’t let this happen to your loved ones.

-If you or someone you love has been exploited by a scammer or other person, an experienced Dallas nursing home financial abuse lawyer can help.
+If you or someone you love has been exploited by a scammer or other person, an experienced Dallas nursing home abuse lawyer can help.

 Contact Crowe Arnold & Majors, LLP at (800) 738-4046 to discuss your situation.